Nocrex/tf2-demo-player/README.md

 <img src="data/logo.svg" height=80/>

 # TF2 Demo Player
-This is an in-development application for managing and playing back TF2 demos, though it may work with other source games aswell.
+This is an application for managing and playing back TF2 demos.

 ![](images/ss1.png)